guanghechen/algorithm.ts/packages/dlx/README.md

 DLX is the Algorithm X that applied the dancing-link.
 The algorithm is used to solve the exact-cover problem.

-If you are interested in this algorithm, you can check [here][dlx].
+If you are curious about this algorithm, you can visit [here][dlx] for more details.

 ## Install